 As a former high school and college basketball player, Smith still wanted to be involved in sports after deciding that being in the game just wasn’t a part of his path anymore.
 From his sophomore year to his senior year, Smith had the chance to be involved in TV production.
 This opened his eyes to a world outside of playing professional basketball.
 These series of decisions led him to majoring in communications and specializing in radio and television.

 Versatility Leads to Longevity

 One of the important messages that Smith shared with us was to have a “bigger picture” mindset.
 The key of versatility leading to longevity is not to box yourself in to only being able to do one thing.
 Be as versatile as possible so that all opportunities that you would want to pursue are available to you.
 Being skilled in a variety of things also keeps you from being overlooked when an opportunity comes your way.

-Smith said that earlier on in his career people tended to only view him as a sideline reporter.
+Smith, a NABJ Chicago member, said that earlier on in his career people tended to only view him as a sideline reporter.
 Once his producers and directors understood his other skills he was considered for more jobs, opportunities, and frankly more money.
 The quick overview of this point in his presentation was that you want to be able to spread yourself out so that you are ready for whatever project, game, or feature comes your way.